OmarHeshamShehab/D365FO-KPI-Analysis/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request with a detailed description of your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or support, please open an issue on the GitHub repository or contact the project maintainer at [your-email@example.com].
+For questions or support, please open an issue on the GitHub repository.